arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 The default is `false`.

-{% hint 'warning' %}
-Using `includeAllFields` for a lot of attributes in combination with complex Analyzers may significantly slow down the indexing process.
+**Warning**: Using `includeAllFields` for a lot of attributes in combination with complex Analyzers may significantly slow down the indexing process.
-{% endhint %}

 @RESTBODYPARAM{trackListPositions,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.